 Israel vs. Hezbollah war drills

-Senior officers have stated that the IDF is ready for a few days of intensive battles.
+Senior officers have stated that the IDF is ready for a few days of intensive battles against Hezbollah.
 However, the scope and intensity of military exercises suggest that Israel prepares for weeks of fighting inside Lebanon.
 Moreover, the army expects to face extreme combat scenarios not seen in previous wars.

-The IDF deployed Patriot missiles nationwide in March in the largest-ever exercise of its kind.
+The IDF also deployed Patriot missiles nationwide in the largest-ever exercise of its kind.
 During the drill, air defense battalions moved the missile batteries from storage sites to wartime positions.

-The Navy held a large exercise in January to simulate a terrorist infiltration from Lebanon at sea and on land.
-The scenario was based on intelligence information about Hezbollah’s plans.
+Elsewhere, the Navy held a large exercise to simulate a terrorist infiltration from Lebanon at sea and on land.
+The scenario was based on intelligence information about Hezbollah’s war plans.

 Elite forces and new weapons

-The IDF Commando Brigade has been training for the past year for two strategic missions: Hitting Hezbollah targets deep in Lebanon, and rapidly responding to raids into Israel.
+The IDF Commando Brigade has been training intensively for two strategic missions: Hitting Hezbollah targets deep in Lebanon, and rapidly responding to raids into Israel.
 In parallel, the elite Ghost Unit developed new methods for quickly detecting and eliminating Hezbollah rocket squads and launchpads.

 The Navy is also preparing to play a key role in fighting a war in Lebanon.
 As part of the upgrade of naval capabilities, the IDF equipped missile boats with precision-guided weapons and a high-powered cannon.